aroig/async/README.rst

 Dependencies
 ------------
-- python2
+- python
-- python2-dateutil
+- python-dateutil
-- python2-boto: for amazon ec2 interaction
+- python-boto: for amazon ec2 interaction
-- python2-systemd: for startup notification when running async in a systemd service
+- systemd: for startup notification when running async in a systemd service
 - openssh
 - git-annex